-Prerequisites: In order to use Gordon bots on 3commas, you’ll need a Pro subscription as you require access to “Composite” bots, a “Composite” bot is able to trade multiple coin pairs and have many deals running simultaneously.
+Prerequisites: In order to use Gordon bots on 3commas, you’ll need a Pro subscription as you require access to Multi-pair bots.
+These bots are able to trade multiple coin pairs and have many deals running simultaneously.

-It is possible also to use the information in this guide to configure “Simple” bots available with a Advanced subscription but you will be required to create a bot for each coin pair you are interested in trading.
+It is possible also to use the information in this guide to configure Single-pair bots available with an Advanced subscription but you will be required to create a bot for each coin pair you are interested in trading.

 What Strategy does a Gordon Bot use?